You are currently viewing National PIZZA Day

 Perfect Pizza Dough

 This is a recipe I have been tweaking for the past 35 years or so, and will most likely continue to do so.
 Sometimes I add olive oil to the dough, but most times the oil I drizzle into the bowl is enough.
 I must confess that I don't measure the pepper and the onion salt, a healthy shake of pepper and a nice mound of onion salt in the palm of my hand is just right.
 I also add about 1/4 teaspoon sugar into the warm water to help give the yeast a boost.
-I like to use 00 flour, (double zero is high protein/high starch/high gluten which makes it ideal for pasta and bread making), but all-purpose flour will work just fine.
+I like to use 00 flour, (double zero is high protein/high starch/high gluten which makes it ideal for pasta and bread making), but all-purpose flour will work just fine, if opting for A/P flour decrease amount to 1½ cups.

 Course Appetizer, Main Course